nicolashernandezb/academic-kickstart/content/home/about.md

 # Biography

 <DIV align="justify">
- I am a PhD candidate in Statistics Department at Universidad Carlos III de Madrid.
+ I am a PhD candidate in Applied Mathematics at the Statistics Department of Universidad Carlos III de Madrid.
 I have a broad interest in applied Mathematics and computational Statistics.
-In particular, my research is methodologically-oriented, with a focus on functional data analysis, kernel learning methods, Data Mining, Machine Learning and statistical computing with applications in several areas such as health, demography, technology and economics.
+In particular, my research is methodologically-oriented, with a focus on high-dimensional and functional data analysis, Information Theory, Data Mining, Machine Learning, Statistical Computing and Bayesian Statistics with applications in several areas such as health, demography, technology and economics.
 </DIV>